All Content ©2010 IRON WORKERS LOCAL UNION NO. 3

 Are you willing to work hard and get paid good money while you train?
 That's right!
 Unlike trade schools, you don't pay us.
 You'll be on the job earning a good living while you learn the trade.
 Current apprentices can start at $16 per hour and can earn up to $26, plus accrue health care and other benefits immediately.
 The apprenticeship program is a three-year commitment and you can earn college credit.

 There's no getting around it – the work is demanding – and much of it is outdoors.
 And, there are requirements similar to those of other building trade apprenticeship programs:

-If you are graduating High School in 2013, we will still accept your application for the FALL 2013 Testing.
+If you are graduating High School in 2014, we will still accept your application for the SPRING 2014 Testing.
 Please note on your application when you will graduate.

 Our program is a three year program.
 All of our training (for all three zones) is conducted at our training facility located in the heart of the Strip District of Pittsburgh.
 Training is conducted year round as you work for one of our contractors.
 At seven different times throughout the year, you will be required to attend our training facility for one week at a time.
 That's 280 hours of quality training each year.
 Each training week is set up to follow the same time schedule as a typical work week, combining classroom instruction with indoor and outdoor hands on training that will simulate the same conditions that you will encounter on the job site.
 Our program is run under the guidelines of our State Approved Apprenticeship Standards.
 Click here to view our Apprenticeship Standards.